trevorvoncannon/angi/README.md

 ### Validation

-To confirm that all of the resources are running, you can run the following kubectl command
+To confirm that all of the resources are running, you can run the following kubectl command:

 ```bash
 kubectl get all -n angi
 ```

-Example output
+Example output:

 ```
 NAME                                   READY   STATUS      RESTARTS   AGE